 The nature of distributed systems/microservices has challenged us to rethink our approach to making an application or service observable.
 Common practices used in the enterprise may not give us the valuable data we need, at the scale we need, to proactively understand what’s happening between services and the impact on the business.
-This leads us to wonder, how can we make sure a service can perform its critical actions and how can we increase observability in microservices?
+This leads us to wonder, how can we make sure a service can perform its critical actions, and how can we increase microservices observability?

 - Typical monitoring scenarios you encounter in the enterprise

 - Applying observability to microservices

 Here’s the full text—you can head over to my blog for the original post.

 Software engineering is an evidence-based practice.
 We are always seeking facts.
 We are logically sequencing them together to generate knowledge out of them.
 And yet, sometimes we are completely oblivious to the state of our system in production.
 No amount of testing can guarantee a 100% bug free production software.
 Things will go wrong.
 The real test of the system begins when it gets deployed in production.
 Are we prepared for this?